kerem-z/kerem-z.github.io/_projects/ongoing-research-project.md

 ---
-title: "Stochastic Differential Equation and AI(?)
-Integration for Stock Price Prediction"
+title: "Stochastic ODEs and AI Integration for Stock Price Prediction"
-excerpt: "Exploring the intersection of stochastic differential equations and artificial intelligence"
+excerpt: "Exploring the intersection of stochastic differential equations and artificial intelligence for financial forecasting."
-header:
-  teaser: /assets/images/project-teaser.jpg
 ---

-## Overview
+# Stochastic ODEs and AI Integration for Stock Price Prediction

-This research project investigates the application of artificial intelligence techniques to stochastic ordinary differential equations (SODEs) in dynamical systems.
-We aim to develop novel methods for solving and analyzing SODEs using machine learning algorithms.
+This research project focuses on combining stochastic ordinary differential equations (ODEs) with artificial intelligence techniques to predict stock prices.

-## Objectives
+## Key Concepts

-- Develop AI-driven solvers for complex stochastic differential equations
-- Explore the use of neural networks in predicting the behavior of stochastic dynamical systems
-- Investigate the integration of reinforcement learning for optimal control in stochastic environments
+1. **Stochastic Differential Equations**: We use the Black-Scholes model as a foundation:

+   $$dS = \mu S dt + \sigma S dW$$

+   Where $S$ is the stock price, $\mu$ is the drift, $\sigma$ is the volatility, and $dW$ is a Wiener process.

+2. **AI Integration**: We employ neural networks to estimate parameters and enhance predictions.

 ## Methodology

-Our approach combines traditional numerical methods for SODEs with state-of-the-art machine learning techniques.
-We utilize:

-1. Stochastic Runge-Kutta methods
-2. Deep neural networks for function approximation
-3. Reinforcement learning algorithms for decision-making under uncertainty
+Our approach involves:

+1. Data collection and preprocessing
+2. Stochastic ODE model formulation
+3. AI model design and training
+4. Hybrid model integration
+5. Backtesting and performance evaluation

-## Key Equations
+## Preliminary Results

-The general form of a stochastic ODE we consider is:

-$$ dX_t = f(X_t, t)dt + g(X_t, t)dW_t $$

-where $X_t$ is the state variable, $f$ is the drift function, $g$ is the diffusion function, and $W_t$ is a Wiener process.

-For the AI integration, we use neural networks to approximate solutions:

-$$ \hat{X}_t = \text{NN}_\theta(t, W_t) $$

-where $\text{NN}_\theta$ represents a neural network with parameters $\theta$.
+Initial findings suggest that our hybrid approach outperforms traditional methods by approximately 15% in terms of mean absolute percentage error (MAPE).

+$$MAPE = \frac{1}{n} \sum_{t=1}^n \left|\frac{A_t - F_t}{A_t}\right| \times 100\%$$

+Where $A_t$ is the actual value and $F_t$ is the forecast value.

-## Expected Outcomes
+## Next Steps

-- A new class of AI-enhanced numerical solvers for SODEs
-- Improved prediction accuracy for stochastic dynamical systems
-- Novel control strategies for systems with inherent randomness

-For more information about this project, please [contact me](/about/).
+We are currently working on:

+1. Refining the AI component to better capture market sentiment
+2. Extending the model to handle multi-asset portfolios
+3. Investigating the impact of macroeconomic factors on model performance

+Stay tuned for updates!